 12. Sweep

 Sweep is an intuitive carbon accounting and emissions management platform that helps businesses track, reduce, and report their environmental impact.
-It offers collaborative tools for teams working on sustainability initiatives, making it an excellent choice for companies seeking a user-friendly and scalable carbon tracking solution.
+It offers collaborative tools for teams working on sustainability initiatives, making it an excellent choice for companies seeking a user-friendly and scalable solution for tracking carbon emissions.

 Key Features: